 Calculating the Labor Burden for Your Construction Business

-Labor costs are broken into two categories—direct and indirect.
-Calculating the accurate total labor costs for a construction business involves adding the indirect costs to the direct costs of labor.
+Labor costs can be divided into two categories — direct and indirect.
+Accurately calculating total labor costs involves adding the indirect costs to the direct costs.

 The direct cost for an employee is the wage paid to that employee.

-The indirect costs for an employee depend on many variables, and these variables will be unique for each construction business.
-The indirect costs for labor include any and all costs associated with employing a person in the business.
-These indirect costs include, but are not limited to:
+Indirect costs depend on many variables, which will be unique for each construction business.
+They include, but are not limited to: